 Commissioner Dale E. Klein

 Dr. Dale E. Klein was sworn into the U.S. Nuclear Regulatory Commission July 2006.
 He was appointed Chairman by President George W. Bush and served in that role from July 1, 2006, to May 13, 2009.
-He is currently serving as a Commissioner.
+He served as Commissioner from May 13, 2009 until he resigned on March 29, 2010.

 Dr. Klein believes that the NRC must continue to ensure the safety and security of current operating reactors as it also prepares to receive more than 30 license applications for new reactors.
 He has insisted that the NRC remain a strong regulator that articulates its requirements clearly and holds its licensees accountable.
 The agency should be demanding yet responsive to legitimate needs.
 He is an advocate of increased coordination with international partners and has often stated “an accident anywhere is an accident everywhere.”
 Dr. Klein also believes that the NRC should strive to hold itself to the same high standard it expects from its licensees, including modern business practices, up-to-date telecommunications technology, and efficient and transparent sharing of appropriate information.